-Electron microscope (EM), enzyme, gel electrophoresis, fractionation, light microscope, lipid, membranes, mitochondria, model organism, neuron, neuron cell body, nucleus, plasma membrane, protein, protein domain, protein purification, sucrose, stem cell
+Electron microscope (EM), enzyme, gel electrophoresis, fractionation, light microscope, lipid, membrane, mitochondria, model organisms, neuron, neuron cell body, nucleus, plasma membrane, protein, protein domain, protein purification, sucrose, stem cell

 Terms and Concepts Explained

-Actin, adenosine triphosphate (ATP), assay, ATPases, axon, axoplasmic transport, buffer, cytoskeleton, gel electrophoresis, kinesin, in vitro reconstitution, microtubule, motor neuron, motor protein, organelles, ultracentrifuge, variable
+Actin, adenosine triphosphate (ATP), assay, ATPases, axon, axoplasmic transport, buffer, cytoskeleton, kinesin, in vitro reconstitution, microtubule, motor neuron, motor protein, organelles, ultracentrifuge, variable

 Neurons have long, narrow tubes called axons that connect the cell body to the nerve terminal.
 Membrane organelles move within the axons to transport goods between the cell body and nerve terminal through a process called axonal transport.